 You might think divorce is all about laws, money and paperwork.

 While there’s no doubt that the process itself focuses on the legal, financial and operational aspects of divorce, there’s another aspect equally, if not more important.

-And it’s the one that can get people in the most trouble.
+And it’s the one that can get individuals and couples in the most trouble.